Informed, Constrained, Aligned: A Field Analysis on Degeneracy-aware Point Cloud Registration in the Wild: Abstract

 \section{Abstract}

 The \acs{ICP} registration algorithm has been a preferred method for \acs{LiDAR}-based robot localization for nearly a decade.
 However, even in modern \acs{SLAM} solutions, \acs{ICP} can degrade and become unreliable in geometrically ill-conditioned environments.
 Current solutions primarily focus on utilizing additional sources of information, such as external odometry, to either replace the degenerate directions of the optimization solution or add additional constraints in a sensor-fusion setup afterward.
 In response, this work investigates and compares new and existing degeneracy mitigation methods for robust \acs{LiDAR}-based localization and analyzes the efficacy of these approaches in degenerate environments for the first time in the literature at this scale.
-Specifically, this work proposes and investigates \textit{i)} the incorporation of different types of constraints into the \acs{ICP} algorithm, \textit{ii)} the effect of using active or passive degeneracy mitigation techniques, and \textit{iii)} the choice of utilizing global point cloud registration methods on the ill-conditioned \acs{ICP} problem in \acs{LiDAR} degenerate environments.
-The study results are validated through multiple real-world field and simulated experiments.
-The analysis shows that active optimization degeneracy mitigation is necessary and advantageous in the absence of reliable external estimate assistance for \acs{LiDAR}-\acs{SLAM}.
-Furthermore, introducing degeneracy-aware hard constraints in the optimization before or during the optimization is shown to perform better in the wild than by including the constraints after.
-Moreover, with heuristic fine-tuned parameters, soft constraints can provide equal or better results in complex ill-conditioned scenarios.
-The implementations used in the analysis of this work are made publicly available to the community.\footnote{Project Page: \url{https://sites.google.com/leggedrobotics.com/perfectlyconstrained} }
+Specifically, this work investigates \textit{i)} the effect of using active or passive degeneracy mitigation methods for the problem of ill-conditioned \acs{ICP} in \acs{LiDAR} degenerate environments, \textit{ii)} the evaluation of \acs{TSVD}, inequality constraints, and linear/non-linear Tikhonov regularization for the application of degenerate point cloud registration for the first time.
+Furthermore, a sensitivity analysis for least-squares minimization step of the ICP problem is carried out to better understand how each method affects the optimization and what to expect from each method.
+The results of the analysis are validated through multiple real-world robotic field and simulated experiments.
+The analysis demonstrates that active optimization degeneracy mitigation is necessary and advantageous in the absence of reliable external estimate assistance for \acs{LiDAR}-\acs{SLAM}, and soft-constrained methods can provide better results in complex ill-conditioned scenarios with heuristic fine-tuned parameters.
+The code and data used in this work are made publicly available to the community.

-\section{Introduction}
+\section{INTRODUCTION}